-The ability to get the things you want quickly and easily isn’t necessarily bad, but it is influencing how people consume and understand porn, and how porn in turn influences the real world in a pretty large-scale and negative way.
+The ability to get the things you want quickly and easily isn’t necessarily bad.
+Still, it is influencing how people consume and understand porn and how porn, in turn, influences the real world in a pretty large-scale and negative way.

 Desire Isn’t Everything

-We’re all human, and we’re all subject to certain unique desires, even if we don’t (and shouldn’t) act on all of them, all the time.
-The problem with porn is that it allows people to get instant gratification for desires that might otherwise be ignored or recognized as problematic or hurtful, and that can lesson carry over into other parts of life as well—that’s the pornification of reality.
+We’re all human and subject to certain unique desires, even if we don’t (and shouldn’t) act on all of them all the time.
+The problem with porn is that it allows people to get instant gratification for desires that might otherwise be ignored or recognized as problematic or hurtful, and that can lessen other parts of life as well—that’s the pornification of reality.
 There aren’t “no’s” in porn, while there are a lot of “no’s” in real life.

-In reality, it’s “the belief that all desire can and should be gratified,” as Brown puts it, that’s really unhealthy.
+In reality, “the belief that all desire can and should be gratified” is really unhealthy, as Brown puts it.

 What Instant Gratification Really Looks Like